matepaiva/month-calendar-generator/README.md

       console.log(date); //example
     },

-    table: true // default is false.
+    table: true, // default is false.

+    hasButtons: true, //default is false.

+    butBackChar: "<", // default is "«",

+    butNextChar: ">" // default is "»"
+};

   };
 ```